Sylius/Sylius/bundles/SyliusCartBundle.rst

         }
     }

-Now if user tries to add same product twice or more, it will just sum the quantities, instead of adding duplicates to cart.
+If user tries to add same product twice or more, it will just sum the quantities, instead of adding duplicates to cart.

 Configuration reference
 -----------------------